Lajvi123/ML-for-Medical-Imaging-/README.md

 * Building and fitting Convolutional Neural Network (CNN)

 ## CODE
-It is available in this repository.
+This project is in progress.